raburton/esp8266/rboot-ota/readme.txt

     - request is the http request to send.
     - rom_slot is the rom slot to write to (numbered from zero).
     - call back is the user code function to call on completion of OTA.
-    - result can be checked in the callback to see if OTA was successful or not.